trufnetwork/sdk-js/docs/api-reference.md

 });
 ```

-### `streamAction.getIndex(input: GetIndexInput): Promise<StreamIndex[]>`
+### `streamAction.getIndex(input: GetRecordInput): Promise<StreamRecord[]>`
 Transforms raw stream values into an "index" series normalised to a base value of **100** at a reference time.
 This is useful for turning any price/metric into a percentage-based index so that unrelated streams can be compared on the same scale.

 The underlying formula (applied server-side, see `get_index` action) is: